 (There is no limit on the number of times an individual may receive this award.
 However after receiving the award, there will be a five year waiting period for future eligibility).

-The following people are currently ineligible: David Starbuck, Joseph Monninger and Jonathan Santore.
+The following people are currently ineligible: David Starbuck, Joseph Monninger, Jonathan Santore, Christopher Chabot, and Robin DeRosa.

 Nominations will be solicited from all constituencies of the campus community.

-Nominations Must Be submitted electronically by Wednesday, March 28, 2012 using the link.
+Nominations must be submitted electronically by noon on Wednesday, March 26, 2014 using this link:

 - Nominees will be contacted via email and asked to submit a 3 page (max) CV that includes the most pertinent scholarship activities only.

 - The committee will choose approximately three finalists* who will be asked to provide the following further materials:

 - Statement of scholarly activity written by the nominee (maximum of 500 words)

 - Other materials of support for the nomination such as external reference letters, publications, or other appropriate documentation (e.g., photos, recordings)

 - The two finalists not selected will automatically, with their permission, be considered for the following year’s award without resubmission of finalist materials.